From July 2014 to December 2020, IRC supported UNICEF and partners in monitoring and assessing the impacts of an ambitious programme in Ethiopia.

-The ONEWASH PLUS programme addresses critical gaps related to governance, private sector engagement, climate risks, equity, enabling environment for integrated WASH services delivery and human resources capacity.
-It seeks to introduce and test innovations in integrated WASH service delivery in small towns and surrounding 'satellite' villages including the construction of new infrastructure and development of new management and other institutional arrangements.
-On the basis of new evidence, the programme also seeks to influence policy and support the development of capacities at a national scale through the One WASH National Programme (OWNP).
-The programme includes eight intervention towns in four regions: Amhara, Tigray, Oromia and Somail regions.
+The ONEWASH PLUS programme addressed critical gaps related to governance, private sector engagement, climate risks, equity, enabling environment for integrated WASH services delivery and human resources capacity.
+It introduced and tested innovations in integrated WASH service delivery in small towns and surrounding 'satellite' villages including the construction of new infrastructure and development of new management and other institutional arrangements.
+On the basis of new evidence, the programme influenced policy and support the development of capacities at a national scale through the One WASH National Programme (OWNP).
+The programme includes eight intervention towns in four regions: Amhara, Tigray, Oromia and Somali regions.

-Key implementing partners in the ONEWASH PLUS programme are Salomon Consultants from Mozambique for infrastructure ('hardware') studies, designs and supervision, World Vision Ethiopia and the Open University from the UK for 'software' studies, interventions and capacity building, WSUP for work on urban sanitation strategy development, and IRC in partnership with HoAREC for independent monitoring and knowledge management activities.
-Private sector contractors will be employed to build new infrastructure.
+Key implementing partners in the ONEWASH PLUS programme were Salomon Consultants from Mozambique for infrastructure ('hardware') studies, designs and supervision, World Vision Ethiopia and the Open University from the UK for 'software' studies, interventions and capacity building, WSUP for work on urban sanitation strategy development, and IRC for independent monitoring and knowledge management activities.
+Private sector contractors were involved to build new infrastructure.